Business ethics: History

 Business ethics reflect the norms of each historical period.
 As time passes, norms evolve, causing accepted behaviors to become objectionable.
 Business ethics and the resulting behavior evolved as well.
 Business was involved in slavery, colonialism, and the Cold War.

 The term 'business ethics' came into common use in the United States in the early 1970s.
-By the mid-1980s at least 500 courses in business ethics reached 40,000 students, using some twenty textbooks and at least ten casebooks supported by professional societies, centers and journals of business ethics.
+By the mid-1980s, at least 500 courses in business ethics reached 40,000 students, using some twenty textbooks and at least ten casebooks supported by professional societies, centers and journals of business ethics.
 The Society for Business Ethics was founded in 1980.
-European business schools adopted business ethics after 1987 commencing with the European Business Ethics Network.
-In 1982 the first single-authored books in the field appeared.
+European business schools adopted business ethics after 1987, commencing with the European Business Ethics Network.
+In 1982, the first single-authored books in the field appeared.

 Firms began highlighting their ethical stature in the late 1980s and early 1990s, possibly in an attempt to distance themselves from the business scandals of the day, such as the savings and loan crisis.
 The concept of business ethics caught the attention of academics, media and business firms by the end of the Cold War.
-However, criticism of business practices was attacked for infringing the freedom of entrepreneurs and critics were accused of supporting communists.
-This scuttled the discourse of business ethics both in media and academia.
+However, criticism of business practices was attacked for infringing on the freedom of entrepreneurs and critics were accused of supporting communists.
+This scuttled the discourse of business ethics both in the media and academia.
 The Defense Industry Initiative on Business Ethics and Conduct (DII) was created to support corporate ethical conduct.
-This era began the belief and support of self-regulation and free trade, which lifted tariffs and barriers and allowed businesses to merge and divest in an increasing global atmosphere.
+This era began the belief and support of self-regulation and free trade, which lifted tariffs and barriers and allowed businesses to merge and divest in an increasingly global atmosphere.